Benefits of Lazy Load for WordPress

 Additionally, you shouldn’t forget to use alt tags for all of the images on your website.
 Even if you’re using lazy load in WordPress, alt tags provide context that search engines can use to determine the contents of your images.

-Create With Agility on WP Engine
+Create with agility on WP Engine

 Adding elements such as a lazy loading feature can help take your website to the next level.
 Not only can this improve your search rankings, but it can also give your site’s users a better experience.